Lion Gardiner: Career

 Gardiner was a military engineer in service of the Prince of Orange in the Netherlands along with John Mason.
 He was hired by the Connecticut Company in 1635 to oversee construction of fortifications in Connecticut Colony.
 He finished and commanded the Saybrook Fort at the mouth of the Connecticut River during the Pequot War of 1636–37.

 In 1639, he purchased an island from Poggaticut the Grand Sachem of the Montaukett tribe, which they called Manchonat, located between the North and South forks of eastern Long Island, in what is now Suffolk County, New York.
 The original grant by which he acquired proprietary rights in the island made it an entirely separate and independent plantation.
 It was not connected to either Connecticut Colony or New Amsterdam.
 He was empowered to draft laws for church and state.
 He called it the Isle of Wight, but it is now known as Gardiners Island after him.
 He became patron to the sachem's younger brother Wyandanch and in 1659 was deeded Smithtown, NY as a gift of the sachem, for being a friend to all the indians of Paumanacke when the tribe was on the verge of being wiped out.

 In 1660, Gardiner wrote the firsthand account Relation of the Pequot Warres.
 The manuscript was lost among various state archives and rediscovered in 1809; it was first published in 1833.

+In 1930 a statue of Gardiner was dedicated in Fort Saybrook Memorial Park in Old Saybrook, Connecticut.